-- Press and hold down the two outside Universal Home Remote buttons, releasing only when the Universal Home Remote indicator light begins to flash, after 20 seconds.
-Do not hold down the buttons for longer than 30 seconds and do not repeat this step to program a second and/or third hand-held transmitter to the remaining two Universal Home Remote buttons. - 2.
-Hold the end of your hand-held transmitter about 1 to 3 inches (3 to 8 cm) away from the Universal Home Remote buttons while keeping the indicator light in view. - 3.
-At the same time, press and hold both the desired Universal Home Remote button and the hand-held transmitter button.
-Do not release the buttons until Step 4 has been completed.
+From inside the vehicle, press and hold down the two outside buttons at the same time, releasing only when the Universal Home Remote indicator light begins to flash, after 20 seconds.
+This step will erase the factory settings or all previously programmed buttons.

+Do not hold down the buttons for longer than 30 seconds and do not repeat this step to program the remaining two Universal Home Remote buttons.

+- Hold the end of your hand-held transmitter about 1 to 3 inches (3 to 8 cm) away from the Universal Home Remote buttons while keeping the indicator light in view.
+The hand-held transmitter was supplied by the manufacturer of your garage door opener receiver (motor head unit). - 3.
+At the same time, press and hold both the Universal Home Remote button that you would like to use to control the garage door and the hand-held transmitter button.
+Do not release the Universal Home Remote button or the hand-held transmitter button until Step 4 has been completed.